Blog

 Apply a broad-spectrum sunscreen with an SPF of 30 or higher every single day, even if it’s cloudy.
 Make sure to reapply it every two hours if you’re spending time outdoors.
 After the first 24 hours, you can typically use a mineral-based makeup if you want some coverage, which can also offer an additional layer of physical sun protection.

-How to Find the Right Microneedling Machine
+How to Find the Right Microneedling Machine for You

 Once you understand the technology and features, the next step is to find the right machine for your needs.
 Whether you’re a practitioner looking to add a service to your clinic or someone seeking professional treatments, where you source your device—or your provider—matters.
 Making an informed choice is about more than just technical specs; it’s about ensuring safety, efficacy, and long-term value.
 Let’s walk through what to look for.